umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/azure-web-apps.md

 This has been called a few names in the past, many people still know Azure Web Apps as Azure Web Sites.

 > App Service is a fully Managed Platform for professional developers that brings a rich set of capabilities to web, mobile and integration scenarios.
-Quickly create and deploy mission critical web apps that scale with your business by using Azure App Service.
+Quickly create and deploy mission critical web Apps that scale with your business by using Azure App Service.

 [You can read more about this here](https://azure.microsoft.com/en-us/documentation/articles/app-service-web-overview/)